 Minister at New Chapel, Horwich, 1907–1921 (approx.)

-Thomas Hughes Parker was the husband of Emma Hester Parker.
+Thomas Hughes Parker (my great grandfather) was the husband of Emma Hester Parker.
 They were the parents of my father's mother Emmie Parker, my grandmother.
 As the Rev. Parker he was Minister of Bourne United Reformed Church before he moved to New Chapel in Horwich in around 1907 where he was Minister until his retirement.
 He died in 1946 aged 82 and is buried in Bourne town cemetery next to his second wife Ethel (née Branston) who died in 1959 aged 83.
-Emma Hester had died in 1895 after giving birth to my grandmother and is buried in the same cemetery.
+Emma Hester had died in the year 1895 after giving birth to my grandmother and is buried in the same cemetery.

 Thomas Parker's parents were James and Jane Parker.
 James married Jane Hughes in about 1858.
 Thomas had three sisters and two brothers: Katherine Ann (married William Coulson and had six children), Eliza 1869-1914 (married William Little and had three children), Margaret Jane (married William Little after Eliza died), Adam (died as a baby) and John (died aged 21).
 More here »